Before you startBefore you can start using the alerts, make sure to install the dbt package, configure a profile and install the CLI.

 Execute the CLI

-Make sure to run the following command after your dbt runs and tests:edr monitor
+Make sure to run the following command after your dbt runs and tests:edr monitor if you used config.yml.

 Alert on source freshness failures

-Not supported in dbt cloud To alert on source freshness, you will need to runedr run-operation upload-source-freshness
+Not supported in dbt cloud To alert on source freshness, you will need to runedr run-operation upload-source-freshness right after each execution of dbt source freshness.

-This operation will upload the results to a table, and the execution of edr monitor
+This operation will upload the results to a table, and the execution of edr monitor will send the actual alert.

 - Note that

-needs to run from the same machine. - Note that
+dbt source freshnessandupload-source-freshnessneeds to run from the same machine. - Note that